Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Numerical Simulations

 To regulate solenoidal and compressive contributions in our driven turbulence module, we decompose the acceleration field into solenoidal and compressive components using a projection operator in Fourier space.
 In index notation, the operator is given by,

-where $\mathcal{P}^{\perp}_{ij}$ and $\mathcal{P}^{\parallel}_{ij}$ are the solenoidal and compressive projection operators, respectively and $\zeta \in [0,1]$ is an adjustable parameter which controls the solenoidal contribution.
-To maximise dynamo efficiency in supersonic turbulence, we use purely solenoidal driving (choosing $\zeta = 1$)\footnote{$\zeta = 0$ implies purely compressive driving and any value in between implies mixed driving.} in all simulations ensuring $\kk\cdot \FF_{k} = 0$, ($k$ is the wave number and $\FF_{k}$ is the forcing vector in $k$-space) exciting only large-scale modes in the range $1 \leq |\kk|L/2\uppi \leq 3$, with average forcing wave-number $k_{\rm f}L/2\uppi = 2$, corresponding to turbulent driving scale $\lf = 2\uppi/\kf = L/2$.
-We further set the correlation time to be the eddy-turnover time at this scale, $\ted = \lf/\urms$, where $\urms$ is the steady state rms turbulent velocity.
+where $\mathcal{P}^{\perp}_{ij}$ and $\mathcal{P}^{\parallel}_{ij}$ are the solenoidal and compressive projection operators, respectively, and $\zeta \in [0,1]$ is an adjustable parameter that controls the solenoidal contribution.
+To maximize dynamo efficiency in supersonic turbulence, we use purely solenoidal driving (choosing $\zeta = 1$)\footnote{$\zeta = 0$ implies purely compressive driving, and any value in between implies mixed driving.} in all simulations ensuring $\kk\cdot \FF_{k} = 0$, ($k$ is the wavenumber and $\FF_{k}$ is the forcing vector in $k$-space), exciting only large-scale modes in the range $1 \leq |\kk|L/2\uppi \leq 3$, with average forcing wavenumber $k_{\rm f}L/2\uppi = 2$, corresponding to turbulent driving scale $\lf = 2\uppi/\kf = L/2$.
+We further set the correlation time to be the eddy-turnover time at this scale, $\ted = \lf/\urms$, where $\urms$ is the steady-state rms turbulent velocity.
 The amplitude of the driving is adjusted to yield supersonic turbulence with rms Mach number $\mrms = \urms/c_{\rm s} \approx 11$ when the turbulence is fully developed.